Mein-Gott/sudoku-solver-python/README.md

 # sudoku-solver-python

-A python program able solve standard (9x9) sudoku puzzles.
+A python program able to solve standard (9x9) sudoku puzzles.

 ## Installation
 Clone the repo to your computer.